Rick Dennison

-Early years
+Early life

 Dennison was born in Kalispell, Montana, on June 22, 1958.
 His father George was the 16th President of The University of Montana from 1990 to 2010.
 The younger Dennison starred in football, baseball, and basketball at Rocky Mountain High School where he graduated in 1976.

 Playing career

 College

 Dennison attended Colorado State University where he was a football letterman for the Rams in 1976, 1978 and 1979.
 Wearing uniform number 83 and primarily a tight end for head coach Sark Arslanian, Dennison also saw some action as a wide receiver.
 He was both a second-team Academic All-American and the recipient of the Merrill-Gheen Award as the university's most outstanding male scholar-athlete in his senior year.
 He earned a bachelor's and master's degree, both in civil engineering, in 1980 and 1982 respectively.

 National Football League

 Dennison moved to linebacker when he entered the NFL.
 He played for the Denver Broncos from 1982 to 1990.